Graduate credits may be earned in courses numbered from 800 through 999, or under limited circumstances in courses numbered at the 700 level.

 Simultaneous 700/800 Courses

 800-level courses may be cross-listed with 700-level courses and taught simultaneously to both graduate and undergraduate students.
 While the content of the course is the same, the requirements and expectations of the students differ substantially with assignments, examinations, projects and analyses demonstrating a broader depth of understanding, sophistication and skills for students enrolled at the 800-level.
+Students must be enrolled in the 800 level of the course in order to obtain graduate credit.

 Graduate credit will not be given for any courses (700-level or simultaneous 700/800 level) that have freshmen or sophomores enrolled.
 The Graduate School monitors those advanced-level undergraduate courses that are co-listed and co-taught with 800-level graduate courses to ensure that only advanced-level undergraduates are enrolled.